Skip to content

 :effects-routed []}}

-The expectation keys inside :fixture/expect are partial-match by convention: :trace-emissions matches each trace event by its specified keys (absent keys ignored), :final-app-db is a literal compare, :effects-routed matches the routed-fx pairs in declaration order.
+The expectation keys inside :fixture/expect are partial-match by convention: :trace-emissions matches each trace event by its specified keys (absent keys ignored), :final-app-db is a submap compare (every declared key must match; extra actual keys are tolerated), :effects-routed matches the routed-fx pairs in declaration order.
+Because :final-app-db's submap match tolerates extras, a negative companion key :final-app-db-absent — a vector of get-in-shaped paths that must be ABSENT from the final app-db (the tip key not present; a present-with-nil leaf counts as present) — pins contracts the positive submap cannot, e.g. EP-0017 declared-only delivery (a port that over-delivers undeclared coeffects still passes the positive check but fails the absent-path check).
 See §Fixture lifecycle for the full comparison contract.

 Mode B — pure / direct-call